-Officials and athletes are requested to maintain social distancing throughout the process and officials will wear a face covering.
-The officials will not be handling the boat.
 Athletes will be expected to empty their own boat of water, remove all loose fittings, lane number and spray deck before positioning their boat on the scales.

 All athletes should expect their boats to be checked during the event.
 Boats will be selected at random from each heat and final, the lane number will be announced and displayed on the board at the Finish Tower pontoon.
-If your boat is found to be under the required weight for your class, then this will be reported to the Chief Official.
-Penalties will be applied by the Competition Committee.
+If your boat is found to be under the required weight or lacking sufficient buoyancy, then this will be reported to the Competition Committee, who may apply a penalty.